mmsaki/joint-savings/README.md

 ![](./excecution_results/send_5_ether.png)

 ### Withdrawing funds to accountOne
 Using the withdraw function I was able to withdraw 5 Ether to accountOne.
-You can confirm using lastToWithdraw, lastWithdrawAmount and contract balance to check if the withdraw was successfull.
+You can confirm using `lastToWithdraw`, `lastWithdrawAmount` and `contractBalance` to check if the withdraw was successfull.

 ![](./excecution_results/accountOne_5_ether.png)

 ### Withdrawing funds to accountTwo
 I was able to withdraw 10 Ether to accountTwo.
-I can confirm using lastToWithdraw, lastWithdrawAmount and contract balance to check if the withdraw was successfull.
+I can confirm using `lastToWithdraw`, `lastWithdrawAmount` and `contractBalance` to check if the withdraw was successfull.

 ![](./excecution_results/accountTwo_10_ether.png)